 - We’re proud of our long history of engagement to develop strong, national U.S. organic standards, and have fought to promote and protect the integrity of the standard and advance its continuous improvement.

-- We support efforts to increase U.S. organic acreage through strategic engagements and by building infrastructure for farmers, including, but not limited to applied research, extension, and education/outreach.
+- Today we support efforts to increase U.S. organic acreage through strategic engagements and by building infrastructure for farmers, including, but not limited to applied research, extension, and education/outreach.

-- We strongly support the National Organic Standards Board (NOSB) and the critical role it plays in the organic industry, and in 2018 our organic brands – Annie’s and Cascadian Farm – joined in calling on Congress to continue to support NOSB during its deliberations.
+- In 2018 our organic brands – Annie’s and Cascadian Farm – joined in calling on Congress to continue to support NOSB.

-- Annie’s, Cascadian Farm and Muir Glen joined a letter to Congress in 2018 urging them to support funding for the Organic Agriculture Research and Extension Initiative (OREI), which seeks to solve critical organic agriculture issues, priorities, or problems through the integration of research, education, and extension activities.
+- Annie’s, Cascadian Farm and Muir Glen also joined a letter to Congress in 2018 urging support for funding the Organic Agriculture Research and Extension Initiative (OREI), which seeks to address issues, priorities, or problems in organic agriculture through the integration of research, education, and extension activities.